Actindo-AG/Documentation/PIM/UserInterface/01a_Overview.md

 In this section, an overview of the completeness regarding the products is displayed in four boxes.
 Each box presents one degree of completeness.
 The following degrees of completeness in percent are displayed:
-- completeness less than 30%
+- *completeness < 30%*:  completeness less than 30%
-- completeness more than or equal to 30%
+- *completeness ≥ 30%*: completeness more than or equal to 30%
-- completeness more than or equal to 80%
+- *completeness ≥ 80%*: completeness more than or equal to 80%
-- completeness equal to 100%
+- *100% complete*: completeness equal to 100%

 In addition to the degree of completeness, the number of products in the corresponding level and the percentage of this number of products measured against the total number of products are displayed in each box.

-## Completeness by Scopes
+## Completeness by Scope

 In this section, an overview of the completeness regarding the scopes is displayed in several boxes.
 Each box presents an existing scope.
 Additionally, one box presents the completeness of products that are not assigned to a specific scope.